 Hard money lenders are able to look past borrower issues such as less than perfect credit scores, lack of income history or recent short sales, foreclosures or loan modifications.
 These are all issues that would prevent a conventional lender from providing financing.

-While it is much faster and easier to get a hard money loan, there are 3 major reasons why your hard money loan request will be denied.
+While obtaining a hard money loan is generally much faster and easier, there are 3 major reasons why a hard money loan request will be denied.

 1. The borrower doesn’t have enough down payment or enough equity in an existing property